-Microsoft has announced that it will alert its users when it believes that they being hacked by a government.
+Microsoft has announced that it will alert its users when it believes that they were hacked by the government.

 Other organisations have previously enforced this rule, such as Twitter, Yahoo and Facebook.